kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

   No resources found in default namespace.
 ```

-and when we send request to the application
+and when we send a request to the application

 ```console
 $ curl -H "Host: helloworld-go.default.example.com" http://localhost:8081